 Hasn’t been touched since 2020.
 Some people update their coffee machine firmware more often.

-I’m all for paying for solid tools, but this feels like dropping $7 on a coffee from 2020: overpriced, stale, and probably going to give my computer a stomachache.
+I’m all for paying for solid tools, but this feels overpriced, stale, and probably going to give my computer a stomachache.
 Anybody got a better (cross-platform) way to do this?

-Here’s a real tip for anyone in a similar spot: I ended up running into USB Network Gate and, wow, it just… worked.
-No forum drama, no weird limitations, and not frozen in the pre-pandemic era.
+Here’s a real tip for anyone in a similar spot: I ended up running into USB over Ethernet from Electronic Team and, wow, it just… worked - no forum drama, no weird limitations, and not frozen in the pre-pandemic era.

 - Runs perfectly on Windows, Mac, and Linux – one less headache.